zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimdb.rst

 The keyword defaults for fix *pimdb/nvt* are method = pimd, fmass = 1.0, sp = 1.0, temp = 300.0, and nhc = 2.

+The keyord defaults for fix *pimdb/langevin* are integrator = obabo, method = pimd, ensemble = nvt, fmass = 1.0,
+temp = 298.15, thermostat = PILE_L, tau = 1.0, fixcom = yes, and lj = 1 for all its arguments.
 ----------

 .. _book-Tuckerman: